jupyterhub/mybinder.org-deploy/.github/ISSUE_TEMPLATE/ban_check.md

 ### A link to the repository

 ### Why are you concerned this repository maybe liable for banning?

-(For example, does it make a lot of API calls, create a lot of IO traffic?)
+For example: it will have lots of users, it makes a lot of API calls, creates a lot of network traffic?